 Price

-Picking the right travel backpack can be challenging, but if you consider your needs and the conditions you’ll be using it in, you’ll certainly find a model that suits you.
-Investing in a quality backpack will pay off with comfortable and carefree hikes, no matter where you go.
-To help you navigate the options, I’ve put together 10 picks for the best travel backpacks.
+Choosing the right travel backpack can be tough, but if you factor in your needs and the conditions you’ll be using it in, you’re sure to find a model that works for you.
+Investing in a quality backpack pays off in the form of comfortable, carefree hikes wherever you go.
+To make things easier, I’ve put together 10 tips on the best travel backpacks.

 1) Zulu Sandstone 35 (small)

-The Zulu Sandstone 35 hiking backpack is an ideal choice for day trips and everyday use.
-Thanks to its ventilated back system with a mesh construction, it provides comfort even during hot summer days.
-The backpack features a large main compartment with space for a hydration bladder, a front pocket with an organiser and key loop, plus a small pocket for bits and bobs and a loop for trekking poles.
-Reflective elements ensure good visibility in poor conditions, while the adjustable chest strap with a whistle adds safety and comfort.
+The Zulu Sandstone 35 hiking backpack is an ideal choice for trips and everyday wear alike.
+Thanks to its ventilated back system with a mesh construction, it keeps you comfortable even on hot summer days.
+The pack offers a large main compartment with room for a hydration bladder, a front pocket with an organiser and a key clip, plus a small pocket for odds and ends and a loop for trekking poles.
+Reflective elements ensure good visibility in poor conditions, while the adjustable chest strap with a whistle adds extra safety and comfort.

 2) Deuter Speed Lite 23 SL (small)

-The Deuter Speed Lite 23 SL hiking backpack is perfect for hiking and trail running.
-With its deuter’s Lite back system, the backpack is lightweight and sustainable, made from 100% recycled, bluesign® certified fabric.
-Perforated shoulder straps, flexible hip fins and a precisely adjustable chest strap ensure maximum comfort while wearing.
+The Deuter Speed Lite 23 SL hiking backpack is perfect for both hiking and trail running.
+Thanks to the deuter Lite back system, the pack is lightweight yet sustainable, made from 100% recycled, bluesign®-certified fabric.
+Perforated shoulder straps, flexible hip fins and a precisely adjustable chest strap ensure maximum comfort while you carry it.

 Side compression straps, designed for fast hiking and trail running, minimise load sway and allow a full range of movement.
-A practical pocket on the shoulder straps offers space for everything you need on the trail.
-This is one of the best lightweight backpacks for travel — functional and environmentally friendly.
+A handy pocket on the shoulder straps holds everything you need on the trail.
+The pack isn’t just functional — it’s eco-friendly too.

 3) Lowe Alpine Airzone Trek (medium)

-The women’s trekking backpack AirZone Trek ND 43:50 from Lowe Alpine is designed with women’s specific needs in mind.
-It excels with a comfortable and fully adjustable Centro Adjust AirZone back system that ensures optimal ventilation thanks to minimal contact between the backpack and your back.
-This means even during demanding climbs on hot summer days, your back stays dry.
+The AirZone Trek ND 43:50 women’s trekking backpack from Lowe Alpine is designed with the specific needs of the female frame in mind.
+It stands out with its comfortable, fully adjustable Centro Adjust AirZone back system, which provides optimal ventilation thanks to minimal contact area between the pack and your back.
+That means your back stays dry even on demanding ascents on hot summer days.

-The backpack features a hip belt with Adaptive Fit technology, which guarantees stable and even weight distribution even during strenuous movement.
-The upper part is protected with Ripstop fabric that resists tearing.
-Practical pocket layout and special attachment loops for gear like trekking poles or an ice axe make this backpack an ideal choice for multi-day treks.
-It’s one of the top travel backpacks for women on the market.
+The pack features a hip belt with Adaptive Fit technology, ensuring stable, even weight distribution even during strenuous movement.
+The top of the pack is protected by tear-resistant Ripstop fabric.
+A practical pocket layout and dedicated attachment loops for gear such as trekking poles or an ice axe make this an ideal choice for multi-day treks.

 4) Fjällräven Kajka 55 (medium)

-The Kajka 55 from Fjällräven is an updated version of the beloved hiking backpack, boasting an improved design, lower weight and the use of recycled materials for the lining and reinforced sections.
+The Fjällräven Kajka 55 is an updated version of this much-loved hiking backpack, boasting an improved design, lower weight and recycled materials for the lining and reinforced sections.

-The backpack features the Perfect Fit Adjustment System back panel with a unique wooden frame that allows precise adjustment of back length and even distribution of heavy loads.
-Ergonomic shoulder straps and a padded hip belt ensure comfort even during extended wear.
+The pack features the Perfect Fit Adjustment System, which — together with its unique wooden frame — allows precise back-length adjustment and even distribution of heavy loads.
+Ergonomic shoulder straps and a padded hip belt keep you comfortable even on long carries.

-With a 55-litre volume, the backpack provides ample space for multi-day treks and international trips.
-Besides the main compartment, it offers an additional 10 pockets for well-organised storage.
+With a 55-litre capacity, the pack offers plenty of room for multi-day treks and trips abroad.
+In addition to the main compartment, it has 10 more pockets for keeping everything neatly organised.

-The backpack also features attachment points for trekking poles and an ice axe, an integrated rain cover, hydration bladder compatibility and compression straps.
-The removable lid can be easily converted into a hip pack or shoulder bag.
-For added safety and comfort, the pack comes with a chest strap with whistle and an option to secure shoulder straps across the chest — useful when carrying valuables or a camera.
+The backpack also features attachment points for trekking poles and an ice axe, an integrated rain cover, hydration-bladder compatibility and compression straps.
+The removable lid easily converts into a hip pack or shoulder bag.
+For extra safety and comfort, the pack comes with a chest strap with a whistle and the option to attach the shoulder straps across the chest — handy when carrying valuables or a camera.

 Fjällräven Kajka 55